eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.openweathermap/README.md

 ## Supported Things

-There are two supported things.
+There are three supported things.

 ### OpenWeatherMap Account